M66B/FairEmail/docs/FAQ-ka-rGE.md

 * A firewall or router is blocking connections to the server
 * The host name or port number is invalid
-* Det är problem med internetanslutningen
+* There are problems with the internet connection
-* Det är problem med att slå upp domännamn (Yandex: försök att inaktivera privata DNS i Android-inställningarna)
+* There are problems with resolving domain names (Yandex: try to disable private DNS in the Android settings)
 * The email server is refusing to accept (external) connections
 * The email server is refusing to accept a message, for example because it is too large or contains unacceptable links
 * There are too many connections to the server, see also the next question